 Federo is a graphic and bold font choice.
 It evokes confidence and style so is perfect for a brand looking for a distinct font.
 I’ve paired it here with Oswald which is another bold choice.
 When used in heavier weights, Oswald makes a strong impression.
 I like it here in the lighter weight so it doesn’t steal all the attention from the angular Federo.

 Marcellus is another graphic and crisp choice for headings and subheadings.
 It would also look great as a wordmark logo.
 I love the slight flare on the characters.
 This is a serif font by definition but because it’s so subtle the result is refined and charming.
-I love it paired with another pretty serif and have chosen Libre Baskerville here.
+I love it as a font combination with another pretty serif and have chosen Libre Baskerville here.

 We work with ambitious service professionals who are ready to uplevel their brand identity so they can flourish in their businesses.
 We show style-minded business owners just like you how to connect with your audience through artful branding & web design - all while truly listening to your vision and intuitively bringing it to life.